Getting older can be an exciting and enjoyable experience. Here’s how.

 Is this what matters to you, too?

-To live a healthier life, you’ve got to prepare adequately to remove obstacles as you build each new habit.
+To live a healthier life, you must prepare adequately to remove obstacles as you build each new habit.

 3. Fight Getting Older By Using Mind Tricks to Create Daily Serenity

-Modern life in the era of technology sometimes makes it challenging to set aside time for the people that are most important in your life.
+Modern life in the era of technology sometimes makes it challenging to set aside time for the most important people in your life.

 There are solutions.